-Revenue Recognition and Incentives- In the first quarter of 2018, we adopted Accounting Standards Update ("ASU") 2014-09, Revenue from Contracts with Customers (Topic 606).
-ASU 2014-09, as amended, replaced most existing revenue recognition guidance in U.S. GAAP.
-This new guidance requires judgments and estimates in implementing its five-step process to be followed in determining the amount and timing of revenue recognition and related disclosures.
-The Company applies judgment in the determination of the amount of consideration the Company receives.
+Revenue Recognition and Incentives - Revenue is reported net of applicable trade incentives and allowances.
+Amounts billed and due from our customers are classified as receivables and require payment on a short-term basis.
+The Company applies judgment in the determination of the amount of consideration the Company receives from its customers.
 Revenue is measured as the amount of consideration the Company expects to receive in exchange for transferring goods.
 Revenue the Company recognizes varies with changes in trade incentives the Company offers to its customers and their consumers.
 Trade incentives consist primarily of customer pricing allowances and merchandising funds, and consumer coupons are offered through various programs to customers and consumers.
 Estimates of trade promotion expense and coupon redemption costs are based upon programs offered, timing of those offers, estimated redemption/usage rates from historical performance, management's experience and current economic trends.
-Refer to Note (2) of the notes to consolidated financial statements for further discussion regarding our application of ASU 2014-09.